 Don’t think beginner remote control airplanes are not for adults.
 Everyone has to start sometime, and many of us start the hobby as adults.

 Don’t worry!
 There are plenty of accurately modeled, beautifully designed beginner planes out there that are still lots of fun to fly.
-We’ve written more about remote control airplanes for beginners in other articles, here, and here.
+We’ve written more about remote control airplanes for beginners in other articles, specifically RC Planes for beginners, and the best glider for beginners.

 E-flite RC Airplane Valiant